Content personalization is one of the best ways to increase your ecommerce conversion rates.

 In fact, marketers report an average of 20% increase in sales when implementing it for their site.

-Today 52% of marketers view content personalization as a key strategy for success so it’s something you should be paying attention as well.
+Today, marketers view personalized content as a key strategy for success so it’s something you should be paying attention as well.

-In this post we’re going to cover the main type of content personalizing and we’ll guide you on how to implement it for your site by sharing best of content personalization examples.
+In this post we’re going to cover the main type of content personalizing. we’ll also guide you on how to implement it for your site by sharing best of content personalization examples.

 Online customers want you to know what they are interested in.
 They want to you offer them what they need the moment they visit your site.